jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - the PWM/5V/GND label on the esc board is backwards
 - setcurrent & other (?) ucbus chb transmissions appear to drop the last byte, or something like this - so i.e. remote z current resetting doesn't work

-### Clank CZ New Controller

-- change gcode parsing system: maybe delete these js modules, instead do direct vm call / which returns the osap.write() ? or so, idk how you want to do this
-- gcode delivery: need to change the timeout scale here to await those long acks for potentially lengthy gcodes...

-### Friday

 ### Bugs

-- stress test jogging: what's up with this "recieved ... for unregistered query... ?" business? polling is using network bandwidth, more stuff showing up...
-I think this is the desire to make a more-robust network. fuzz testing, flow control that rocks, etc. a challenge
-- extruder moves: are scaled to volume, but moves are linear?
-  - or simple over-extrusion? calculate the extruder SPU
-  - do test prints w/ no retraction, to get basics straight
-  - add retraction, see if maybe direction misses, or something?
-- during temp. polling, often find "bad walk for ptr key 1 at 0" - what's this?

-### Motion Control Wishlist

-- per axis acceleration & top speed settings
-- G92 that works... shouldn't be too difficult
-- remote disable motors
-- remote set motor current
-- motion control vm sub-module .js
-- still doesn't home, there, lad
-- bed probe / kinematic corrections
 - wth is this motor knock?
   - add bypass caps first, might be drivers giving up?
+  - currently: occurs when cscale set above 0.5
 - what are these lost temperature packets?
   - log them when i.e. bad ptr walks
-- NIST goal is to have dense path data: at each poll, get position, extrusion rate, load, temps ... this means good querying, and probably in bus time-base.
+  - I would say this is not rare, and is likely bus muxing: fix w/ new timebase word delineation

+### Motion Control Wishlist

+- integrate the closed loop motors, my dude ! they will wrip !
+- consider step/dir network interface rather than (much slower) floating point updates
+  - also 'centralizes' abs-max-rates w/r/t tick timing, which is tite
+- splines, baby: ft. brute force integration lookahead on the GHz micro?
+  - w/ realtime motor feedback / accel state fitting (torque curves, friction estimates)
+  - maybe the above doesn't require splines, consider that
+- bed probe / kinematic corrections
+- mocontrol that lives on the pi / server that lives on the machine

 ### Motion Control Closed Loop Overhaul

-- CL & OL motors should work together, shouldn't all have to be
+- CL & OL motors should work together, shouldn't all have to be the same
 - do Z first, avoid this knock

 ## 2021 07 03